pepellou/SpanishIsHard/chapters/speed.md

 Your usual book to learn Spanish will not explain this, but it's by far the most challenging feature when it comes to understanding spoken Spanish.

-My advice for you is that you bear this in mind and put special attention to it.
+My advice for you is that you bear this in mind and put special attention to it since the beginning.
+If I told you to start with phonetics since the beginning (and I did tell you that), then this is the key thing to start with regarding phonetics.
 The sooner you practice speaking the words like that, the faster your brain will get used to listening to them the same way.

 And if you're a grammar nerd, you can practice splitting syllables in Spanish as an exercise that will help you (the rules are much less ambiguous than in English, so you'll actually feel rewarded soon).

 ---